catawbasam/FlightDataAnalyzer/doc/source/DependencyTree.rst

 Graph Theory
 ------------

-Derived Parameter Nodes, Attribute Nodes, Key Time Instance Nodes, Key Point Value Nodes and Section Nodes are all objects which can have dependencies upon other Nodes or LFL Parameters.
+All Nodes (Derived Parameter Nodes, Attribute Nodes) are all objects which can have dependencies upon other Nodes or LFL Parameters.

 .. digraph:: foo

    "Mach Max" -> "Mach" -> "Airspeed";
    "Mach" -> "Altitude STD";
+   "Airspeed" -> "Mach";

 Each of these objects is a Node within a directional graph (`DiGraph`).
 The